Hugh Maguire (Lord of Fermanagh): Revolt

+Maguire learnt that FitzWilliam would be appointing Willis as Sheriff of Fermanagh.
+He argued in vain that he had already bribed FitzWilliam with 300 cows and retorted to FitzWilliam that "your sheriff shall be welcome but let me know his eric [price of compensation for his death] that if my people should cut his head off I may levy it upon the country".
+Willis was nevertheless appointed to the post, and in early April 1593, he entered Fermanagh with at least 100 men and began pillaging the kingdom.
+Maguire claimed that Willis's men "killed one of the best gents in the country named the son of Edmund Mac Hugh Maguire whose head they cut off they hurled it from place to place as a football".
+Willis's marauding was not justified by authorities in Dublin.
+The historian Hiram Morgan stated this was a blatant move to weaken the Earl of Tyrone's power by subjugating Maguire.

+Signatures of the founding members of the Irish confederacy.
+Right column, top to bottom: Maguire, Theobald Bourke, Richard Bourke, John Bourke, Brian Oge O'Rourke.

-It was after Willis' first offensive that Maguire, O'Donnell and Brian Oge O'Rourke met in Enniskillen Castle on 8 May 1593.
-Maguire and O'Donnell wrote letters addressed to Philip II of Spain, requesting urgent reinforcements from the Spanish army.
-They tasked Catholic Archbishop of Tuam James O'Hely with delivering their messages.
+It was after Willis' first offensive that Maguire, O'Donnell, Brian Oge O'Rourke and Theobald, Richard and John Bourke met in Enniskillen Castle on 28 April N.S.
+8 May] 1593.
+The noblemen were assembled by Edmund MacGauran, a Catholic Archbishop recently returned from Spain with promises that Philip II of Spain would support oppressed Irish Catholics if they proved themselves by launching prior military action.
+The noblemen signed a letter addressed to Philip II of Spain requesting urgent reinforcements from the Spanish army.
+Catholic Archbishop of Tuam James O'Hely delivering their messages to the Spanish court.

 Initially Maguire was not in a position to militarily oppose Willis.
-However, he was able to gain reinforcements of 100 men led by Tyrone's half-brother Cormac MacBaron O'Neill, and 120 men under the commands of Donnall and Donough O’Hagan.
-Later the same year, Maguire besieged the sheriff and his men by driving them into a church.
-Driving Willis and his men into a church was the same technique Hugh Roe O'Donnell used to expel Willis from Tyrconnell in 1592.
-Maguire planned to starve them out, but Tyrone (then an ally to the Crown) intervened and negotiated their rescue.
-After six to seven days, Willis and his men were conducted safely out of Fermanagh.
-Maguire used the opportunity to push them into the lands of his rival, loyalist Connor Roe Maguire.
+However, with support from the confederacy, spearheaded by O'Donnell and Tyrone, Maguire was able to gain reinforcements of 100 men led by Tyrone's brother Cormac MacBaron O'Neill, and 120 men under the commands of Tyrone's foster-brothers Donnall and Donough O'Hagan.
+Willis and his men took refuge in a church for six to seven days.
+(Note: Driving Willis and his men into a church was the same technique Hugh Roe O'Donnell used to expel Willis from Tyrconnell in 1592.)
+Tyrone (who publicly presented as a loyalist) intervened and negotiated their safe conduct out of Fermanagh.
+Maguire used the opportunity to push them into the lands of his rival Connor Roe Maguire.